friends-of-js/web-storage/README.md

 // If your need only value for iteration: for (const [value] of storage) {
-  // do something with key and value
+  // do something with value
 }

 // If your need only keys for iteration: for (const [, key] of storage) {
-  // do something with key and value
+  // do something with key
 }
 ```